 Your actions will improve the lives of the 52 people and causes you select, of course.
 But this practice will also brighten your life.

 My research finds that adopting the Purposeful Palm’s recommendation might very well increase your job satisfaction by 13%.
 Other studies suggest that it could make you 24% more productive, 10% more likely to get a raise and 40% more likely to be promoted.
 Furthermore, brain imaging studies indicate that it might reduce your level of stress, lower your blood pressure and boost your happiness.
-For a more complete explanation of all the benefits of this New Year’s resolution, download (for free) the first three Chapters of Do Good At Work: How Simple Acts of Social Purpose Drive Success and Wellbeing (Morgan James Publishing, 2021).
+For a more complete explanation of all the benefits of this New Year’s resolution, the first three chapters of Do Good at Work: How Simple Acts of Social Purpose Drive Success and Wellbeing will help.